decretist/Dissertation/Chapter3/chapter3.md

 author by locating authority in texts they quoted rather than in the original use they made of those quoted texts in their own writing.[^2] Gratian made use of both strategies.
-He circulated the *Decretum* anonymously, and made no overt claim for the authority of his collection other than that derived from the patristic texts he extracted out of his material sources.
+He circulated the *Decretum* anonymously and made no overt claim for the authority of his collection other than that derived from the patristic texts he extracted out of his material sources.
 In any event, the modern notion that the ultimate source for the authority of a text is the